Norton Family Overview March 2023

 Monitors and Filters the Major Search Engines

 I like that Norton Family automatically applies the safe search filter for Google, Bing, Yahoo, Ask, and YouTube.
-It will also track and report all the search terms.
+Norton Family also tracks and generates a report for all the search terms on these websites.
 This gives me excellent insight into what my kids are searching for and will warn me if they’re searching for things in forbidden categories.

 - New Zealand

-iPhone and iPad users can use tracking location in:
+iPhone and iPad users can use the live tracking and geofence in:

 - New Zealand